endri81/data_analytics/content/publication/ June 8-9, 2012-01-01_A_Combination_of_sta.md

 +++
-title = "A Combination of statistical methods with GIS in modelling" date = "NA" authors = ["Endri RACO"] publication_types = ["1"] publication = "Information Systems and Technology Innovation: their application in Economy.
-Faculty of Economics, Tirana University, Albania:" publication_short = "Information Systems and Technology Innovation: their application in Economy.
-Faculty of Economics, Tirana University, Albania:" url_code = "" image_preview = "" selected = false
+title = "A Combination of statistical methods with GIS in modelling" date = "2012" authors = ["Endri RACO"] publication_types = ["1"]
+publication = "Information Systems and Technology Innovation: their application in Economy.
+Faculty of Economics, Tirana University, Albania" publication_short = "Information Systems and Technology Innovation: their application in Economy.
+Faculty of Economics, Tirana University, Albania" url_code = "" image_preview = "" selected = false